 There is NO better feeling.

 Over the past four years, we’ve had the opportunity to create tracks and teaching resources for choirs all over the world.
-Carrie also works as a Managing Editor for the largest provider of online K-12 elective courses in North America, giving oversight for standards-based K-12 course development, and Charlie serves as section leader and deputy director of the Ambassadors of Harmony, the four-time international champion men’s Barbershop chorus.
+Carrie also works as a Managing Editor for the largest provider of online K-12 elective courses in North America, giving oversight for standards-based K-12 course development and working in social-emotional and inquiry-based learning styles.
+Charlie serves as section leader and deputy director of the Ambassadors of Harmony, the four-time international champion men’s Barbershop chorus.
 We both sing frequently in the St. Louis area.

 In the nooks and crannies, we steal lots of meals, playtime and outings with our kids (and pick up LOTS and crayons).